docker/get-involved/content/en/docs/CommunityLeaders/EventHandbooks/kube101/pods101/_index.md

 linkTitle: "Deploying Your First Nginx Pod"
 weight: 85
 description: >-
-     Deploying Your First Nginx Pod
+     How to deploy Your First Nginx Pod
 ---

-# Deploying Your First Nginx Pod

 ## What are K8s Pods?